Pearson Global Forum 2018

 University of Chicago Provost Daniel Diermeier, Harris Public Policy Dean Katherine Baicker, Philip K. Pearson Professor of Global Conflict Studies Oeindrila Dube and Ramalee E. Pearson Professor of Global Conflict Studies Chris Blattman attend the 2018 Pearson Global Forum.

 In a world beset by violent conflict, contributions for a safer and more peaceful world are made through innovative thinking, shared insights, and effective policies.
 The Pearson Global Forum convenes the world’s foremost thinkers and influencers each year for the purpose of informing and developing new strategies to prevent, resolve, and recover from conflict.
 By promoting dialogue between diverse academics, policymakers, and other stakeholders, we elevate research findings and help scholars secure the exposure and cooperation necessary to advance their research.
 And for policymakers, we provide access to expert direction and insights they can use to create effective public policy.
 By bridging this critical gap between research and policy, The Pearson Global Forum can directly impact people and societies around the world.

-The third annual Pearson Global Forum will be held October 9 & 10, 2020 at the Rubenstein Forum on the University of Chicago campus in Chicago, IL.
+The third annual Pearson Global Forum will be held virtually October 6-8, 2020.

 Through The Pearson Global Forum, The Pearson Institute engages communities worldwide whose stakeholders want to contribute to a world more at peace.